david-garza/kickstarter-analysis/README.md

 This analysis attempts to answer Louise's additional questions and to continue demonstrating skills in excel.

 The primary goals are to provide an answer to Louise's questions:
-1. When is the best type of the month to launch a successful kickstarter campaign.
+1. Which is the best month to launch a successful kickstarter campaign.
-2. Which goal amounts result in in succesful kickstarter campaigns.
+2. Which goal amounts result in the most succesful kickstarter campaigns.

 ## Analysis and Challenges